lowthermensshed/lowthermensshed.github.io/privacypolicy.md

 ---

 ### This website doesn't track your visits
 It's simply a place for people to visit so that they can stay up to date with news of the Mens Shed.
+<div style="page-break-after: always"></div>
 It doesn't use cookies or any kind of tracking.
 <div style="page-break-after: always"></div>
 The Mens Shed will record members details after they join the shed.
 Please keep reading to see how we handle this information.